MidnightDreamerX17/skill20/Psionics/E/EctoplasmicForm.md

 - **Duration:** 1 minute per manifester level (D)
 - **Power Points:** 5

 You and all your gear become a partially translucent mass of rippling ectoplasm that generally conforms to your normal shape.
 You gain a bonus of +10 to Armor Class, and you gain immunity to poison and critical hits.
-Your material armor (including inertial armor) becomes meaningless, although your size, Dexterity, magical reinforcement on armor, and psionic reinforcement on armor still apply to your Armor Class.
+Your armor (including *Inertial Armor*) becomes meaningless, although your size, natural armor, Dexterity, magical reinforcement on armor, and psionic reinforcement on armor still apply to your Armor Class.

 You can manifest powers while in *Ectoplasmic Form*, but you must make a concentration check (difficulty 20 + power circle) for each power you attempt to manifest.